jonTrent/PatienceDiff/README.md

 In terms of complexity, again this is O(N) worse case, as the three (3) steps are all single pass linear in nature: 1) building the jagged array, 2) walking the jagged array backwards, and 3) reversing the result before returning.

 ### addSubMatch(aLo, aHi, bLo, bHi) adds values to the "result" array
 Here's where it gets fun.
 The addSubMatch function is being told that A[Lo-aHi] and B[bLo-bHi] inclusive, represent a range between a pair of matching unique values discovered by the longestCommonSubsequence (LCS).
 That being said, there are edge cases at the beginning and end of the LCS, in which there might be lines in either array A or B before the first unique common line is found, and the same goes for lines occurring after the last unique common line found.
-And generally speaking, when the range between an LCS pair is passed, the lo entry is included but not hi entry, as the hi entry becomes the lo on the next iteration of calling addSubMatch.
+And generally speaking, when the range between an LCS pair is passed, the lo entry is included but not the hi entry, as the hi entry becomes the lo on the next iteration of calling addSubMatch.
 Again, indexes to the A and B arrays are passed to addSubMatch to avoid the performance hit of creating slices.

 By example, let's say for text line arrays A[0..22] and B[0..28], the LCS found the following three (3) unique matches:
 - A[5]  === B[7]
 - A[12] === B[14]
 - A[15] === B[20]

-The sequence of calls to addSubMatches will be with the following ranges:
+Then, the sequence of calls to addSubMatches will be with the following ranges:
 - A[0..4]   /  B[0..6]
 - A[5..11]  /  B[7..13]
 - A[12..14] /  B[14..19]